houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 The pattern's adoption across such diverse languages demonstrates its fundamental insight: code should be structured in a way that aligns with human intuition about sequential and parallel execution.
 Martin Odersky, creator of Scala, noted in private correspondence with Syme: "I enjoyed a lot discussing with you at the WG 2.8.
 I have been thinking how to do active patterns in Scala."[^1]

-This approach exemplifies the antifragile property of being "long gamma"—creating outsized positive impacts from positive changes in the environment.
+This approach exemplifies the antifragile property of being "long gamma", creating outsized positive impacts from positive changes in the environment.
 As computing increasingly moved toward concurrent and distributed models, F#'s async approach proved prescient, positioning the language's continued influence to inspire rather than merely survive this paradigm shift.

 ## Extensible by Design: The Secret of F#'s Adaptability

-F#'s most underappreciated quality may be its inherent extensibility—not just as an implementation detail, but as a core design principle.
+F#'s most underappreciated quality may be its inherent extensibility, not just as an implementation detail, but as a core design principle.
 Several language features demonstrate this commitment to extensibility:

 ### Type Providers: Compile-Time Metaprogramming